raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-Resize your sprites, where relevant, to increase the 3-dimensional effect.
+Where relevant, resize your sprites.
+Some sprites can stay the same size.

 --- collapse ---
 ---